Agar-Agar Processing Equipment

 From sea to industry, through the gel press

 The red seaweed is subjected to an extraction treatment to obtain the agar content after harvesting.
-The extract is then cooked, turning it into agar gel.
+The extract is then cooked, turning it into agar gel which can be used as a gelling agent in the food industry.

 Although the traditional freezing method can accomplish the same task, you will need a gel press for dewatering.
 Finally, dry the agar-agar to get the flakes and grind them if you want them powdered.